AHM Shamsuddin Chowdhury Manik: Career

 Manik retired on 1 October 2015.
 He was removed from the bench on orders from Surendra Kumar Sinha, Chief Justice of Bangladesh.
 He had secretly recorded a conversation between him and Sinha, and published the conversation in The Daily Janakantha.
 Supreme Court Bar Association in a vote decided against hosting a farewell for Manik, and the Attorney General Office also decided against a farewell ceremony.
 It was a departure from the tradition of holding farewell ceremony for retiring senior judges.
 The Bar accused Manik of not signing judgements or writing them, and sending 14 lawyers to jail.
-He sought the impeachment of Chief Justice Sinha from President Abdul Hamid after the Chief Justice removed him from the bench.
+He sought the impeachment of Sinha from the President Abdul Hamid after he was removed him from the bench.